veganhacktivists/vegan-linguists/resources/markdown/policy.md

 If you contact us directly, we may receive additional information about you such as your name, email address, phone number, the contents of the message and/or attachments you may send us, and any other information you may choose to provide.

-When you register for an account, we will ask for your name, email address, and the languages you are able to speak.
+When you register for an account, we will ask for your name and email address.

 ## How we use your information